-- (Required in the bylaws) Complete the Annual Member and Stakeholder survey.
+- (Required in the bylaws) Complete the Annual Member survey.
 Your input is essential to help PAN as an organization stay relevant and responsive.

 - Provide updates and feedback on regional challenges and successes, in support of our provincial mandate.

 - Participate in collective actions and joint advocacy initiatives (when appropriate).

 - Respect the Group Guidelines and Responsibilities at PAN events and meetings.

 - Engage fully at the annual AGM and related meetings.

 - Recommend candidates for the PAN Board of Directors and support their engagement at the board level (particularly for PWLE).